kunukn/scroll-lock-body-2/README.md

 ## About

-Minimal code to enable scroll lock on the body element.<br><br>
+Minimal code to enable scroll lock on the body element.<br>
 This uses the approach from Bootstrap modal components.
-Some code are copied from the Bootstrap repository.

 ## Demo